Rebecca Akufo-Addo: Rebecca Akufo-Addo Foundation

 In January 2020, the foundation's women empowerment program, the Terema Women's Empowerment Initiative, in conjunction with the National Board for Small Scale Industries, trained women in soap making.
 In February 2020, the Rebecca Foundation, through the ‘Enhancing the Youth through Education and Health (EYEH) Soup Kitchen’ project, made a donation of assorted food items worth about GH¢15,000 to some street children in Accra.
 In March 2020, 120 women received money, ovens and deep freezers.
 Another group of 50 women received training in handiwork under the National Board for Small Scale Industries (NBSSI).
 They were given certificates and supported with equipment to startup.
 This was done to empower them in business and was undertaken to commemorate the International Women's Day that year.
 In April 2020, the foundation made a donation of assorted items through its 'Relief Boxes Challenge' to the SOS children's Village.
 This initiative was in partnership with the government to help groups manage through the partial lockdown better.

 In 2020 she visited markets in Accra and was informed of the challenges traders faced with juggling their work and handling their children.
 This led to the construction of creches in some selected markets in Adentan and Dome in Accra, Apramdo in the Western Region and Koforidua in the Eastern Region.
 Each of them can accommodate 100 children and are equipped with washrooms, changing rooms and sleeping areas.

 In February 2021, the Komfo Anokye Teaching Hospital, the Kumasi South Hospital and the Kwame Nkrumah University of Science and Technology Teaching Hospital each received 20 electronic beds from the foundation.
 These were to support their COVID-19 isolation centres.

 In April 2021, the foundation commissioned a library which it had built at Dambai in the Oti Region of Ghana.
 The library is the Lapas Cluster of Schools.in the Krachi East Municipality.
 This was in line with one of the foundations plans to provide ultra modern libraries in some areas in the country.

 In June 2021, the foundation formed a partnership with the Abdul Samad Rabiu Africa Initiative (ASR Africa).
-This involved the signing of a Memorandum of Understanding which allots $500,000 from ASR Africa's annual $100 million Africa Fund for Social Development and Renewal to the Rebecca Foundation.
+This involved the signing of :a Memorandum of Understanding which allots $500,000 from ASR Africa's annual $100 million Africa Fund for Social Development and Renewal to the Rebecca Foundation.
 The funds support the Foundation's drive to improve education.

+In February 2023, the Foundation made a donation to the Ghana Health Service.
+This was in the form of three thermoregulators for early detection of cervical cancer to be used in Akim Oda, Gonja West and Ejiso.